CSE232-MSU/CSE232/syllabus.md

 ## Religious Observances

 Accommodations will be made for religious observances if requests are made well in advance.
-Since religious observances are usually known at the beginning of class and assignment due dates are in the schedule, we expect students to request accommodation at the beginning of the semester.
+Since religious observances are usually known at the beginning of class and assignment due dates are in the schedule, we expect students to request accommodation at the beginning of the semester, but we require that accomadations be requested at least 2 weeks before the observance.
 See MSU's [Religious Observance Policy](https://reg.msu.edu/ROInfo/Notices/ReligiousPolicy.aspx) for more details.

 ## Acceptable Use Policy